hitachi567/react-corp-messaging/README.md

-# Getting Started with Create React App
+# Corporation messaging with Create React App

+This is a corporate messenger created as part of the coursework.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts